Multi-agent learning system

 Adaptive sessions

-After each session, the learner profiler compiles an interaction trace — answers, confidence, time-on-step, retries — updates the learner profile, and writes a new session plan that re-balances coverage.
+After each session, the adaptive agent reads your interaction trace (answers, confidence, time-on-step, retries), sees where you are weak, and writes a new session plan that targets those gaps.
 The longer you use it, the more precisely it converges on your weak spots.

 Targeted re-teaching